 Finite, a newly developed material composite, opens new opportunities to make use of desert sand and other abundant fine powders that traditionally have no use.
 Finite can form these fine powders into structures that have the same strength as traditional housing bricks and residential concrete.

-Readers might say that “yeah sure, but a lot of countries have deserts“, they won’t be wrong, however one must keep in mind that the sand usually used in the production of concrete is excavated and thus extremely damaging to the environment, often causing wildlife to die in the process.
+One must keep in mind that the sand usually used in the production of concrete is excavated and thus extremely damaging to the environment, often causing wildlife to die in the process.
 It is an environmental crisis most people haven’t heard of.

 Potentially, such an alternative could be exported to countries north of Algeria.